vanwho/imscp/README.md

 ## i-MSCP - internet Multi Server Control Panel

-This is the branch for the next major release.
+This is the branch for the next major release 2.0.0.

 ## TODO